 In this article, we provide an overview of the legal and social changes that have impacted M&A employment challenges matters the most, specifically with regard to employee classification (both in and out of the “gig-economy” sector) and sexual harassment, and explore how both buyers and sellers have attempted to account for these new risks in their M&A deal terms.
 We also examine how COVID-19 has created yet another host of employment issues and highlight the claim trends we are seeing as a result.
 Finally, we offer experience-based insight into how both buyers and sellers might respond proactively to minimize risk and maximize outcomes on future deals.

-Download the full article below.
+Download the white paper below.